Installation

 WARNING: The above commands will truncate your environment variable if it exceeds 1024 characters.
 In this case you will need to use another method, such as using the graphical interface, to create the environment variable.

-On Linux and Alpine there are a few different ways of installing the Glasswall libraries.
+On Linux there are a few different ways of installing the Glasswall libraries.
 Here we demonstrate a temporary and some permanent solutions.
-For each example the release package has been extracted to /home/centos/Glasswall.
-These examples have been tested on CentOS 7, but they can be adapted to work on other systems without too much difficulty.
-For example, the path libs/debian would be replaced with libs/alpine when working on the Alpine OS.
+For each example the release package has been extracted to /home/Glasswall.
+You may need to adapt the filepaths to match your environment.

 Example 1 - Temporary solution